Back to Delaware

 Terms To Know

-The process of removing or sealing a criminal record so it cannot be seen by others.
+The legal process of erasing or sealing a criminal conviction record so it is no longer public, which triggers automatic removal from this list.

 Limits and Unknowns